 James was perhaps the first eminent psychological scientist to be a supporter of psychical research, but he is far from the last.
-I have previously written in this column about Cornell University psychologist Daryl Bem, who has published a number of papers—now largely discredited—claiming to demonstrate psi phenomenon.
+I have previously written in this column about Cornell University psychologist Daryl Bem, who has published a number of papers—now largely discredited—claiming to demonstrate psi phenomena (Vyse 2017).
 Perhaps even more interesting is the case of Gary Schwartz, who has carried on in James’s tradition, attempting to prove valid communication with the dead.
 Schwartz codirected the Behavioral Medicine Clinic at Yale University before moving to the University of Arizona, where most of his mediumship research was conducted.
 (Schwartz’s research has been critiqued a number of times in the pages of Skeptical Inquirer [e.g., Wiseman and O’Keeffe 2001; Hyman 2003; Hall 2008].)

 - Blum, Deborah.
 2007.
-Ghost hunters: William James and the search for scientific proof of life after death.
-Penguin.
+Ghost Hunters: William James and the Search for Scientific Proof of Life after Death.
+London: Penguin Books.

 - Clifford, William K. 1886.
-Lectures and Essays, ed.
-Leslie Stephen and Frederick Pollock London: Macmillan and Co.
+Lectures and Essays.
+Leslie Stephen and Frederick Pollock (eds.).
+London: Macmillan and Co.

 - James, William.
 (1907) 1995.
 Pragmatism.
 New York: Dover.

 - Knapp, Krister Dylan.
 2017.
 William James: Psychical Research and the Challenge of Modernity.
-UNC Press Books.
+Chapel Hill, NC: UNC Press Books.